ddelong/ddelong.github.io/_posts/2004-11-08-firefox-10-tomorrow.md

   * [Get Firefox](http://getfirefox.com)
   * [Slashdot](http://slashdot.org)

-It&#8217;s likely to be a bandwidth bonanza, so be sure to find a mirror or BitTorrent feed.
+It's likely to be a bandwidth bonanza, so be sure to find a mirror or BitTorrent feed.